hoovercj/comprised-of-bot/README.md

 You can read the essay [here](http://en.wikipedia.org/wiki/User:Giraffedata/comprised_of) as well as a [great profile](https://medium.com/backchannel/meet-the-ultimate-wikignome-10508842caad) written about him and posted on Medium.

 The bot is written in node.js with a redis brain that makes sure that users aren't 'educated' twice by receiving more than one reply from the account.
-The project is hosted on heroku and was built entirely in the Cloud9 IDE.
+It demonstrates exporting helper modules and testing them with Jasmine.
+The project is hosted on heroku and utilizes Travis-CI.
+Much of the development was done in the Cloud9 IDE.

 http://twitter.com/ComposedOf